Have you ever had to search for your child?

 My blog for the next eleven days will go backwards, beginning today with Jesus at the temple and finishing with his birth.

-Jesus was left behind.
-But he wasn’t lost, he was only moving forward to the time when he would be the one searching, seeking and saving the lost.
+Jesus was left behind but he was never lost.
+He was only preparing for the time when he would do the seeking and the searching for the lost.